v4vigtory/Hyperlocal-Air-Quality-Prediction-in-Houston-neighborhoods/README.md

 * DL_model.ipynb - Consists of code for the Deep Learning model developed using PyTorch

 ## Final Report and Presentation
-The overall analysis and results of this project are documented in (https://mail.google.com/mail/u/0/?tab=rm#search/carolyn/FMfcgzGpGKTsggtPnpSLqXJcDfFMRXfg "ML_Project.pdf").
+The overall analysis and results of this project are documented in the [Named link](http://www.google.fr/ "final_report").